 RELATED: Best Areas to Stay in San Diego

-On the seaside, the northern stretch of Torrey Pines State Beach features calm waters and even lagoons for safe family swims.
+On the seaside, the northern stretches of Torrey Pines State Beach feature calm waters and even lagoons for safe family swims.
 Venture further south for more surf-friendly waves.

 Cardiff State Beach

-Located on Old Highway 101, Cardiff State Beach is a local hotspot for swimmers and surfers.
+Located on Old Highway 101, Cardiff State Beach is a local hotspot for sunbathers, swimmers and surfers and non-surfers alike.
 The water is the perfect temperature, with lifeguards keeping watch all year round.

 Known for its relaxed and inviting atmosphere, it’s a great beach to sit back and let time pass.
-If you wait for the low tide, Cardiff State Beach also has tide pools where you can go creature-hunting.
+If you wait for the low tide, Cardiff State Beach also has tide pools where you can go hunting for small sea creatures.
 You can also bring your dog along as the park is dog-friendly and allows on-leash visits.

 The state also offers beach wheelchairs free of charge.
 To acquire one, visit the San Elijo State Beach Campground entrance.

 More of a rocky beach, Windansea Beach is famed among locals for its surfing scene.
 If you aren’t a strong surfer, though, you’ll still find many coves to sit back, relax, and watch the surfers ride the waves.